Krammy/Tabletop-Simulator-Scripting-Documentation/docs/event.md

 ###onSave()

-This is called whenever the game saves, either manually or by auto-save.
-This will work in both a Global script, and an Object script.
-It is used to allow information to persist through saving/loading, for example, to let your script remember its data previously after hitting the Undo or Redo button.
-By placing script information into a Lua table, then encoding that data into [JSON](event#json), you are able to save information about the script's current state onto the script's parent, in the form of a string.
-You can also return a string value in this function to stash it.
+Called every time the game saves; either manually, or by auto-save.

+`onSave()` is used to allow information to persist through saving/loading; for example, allowing a game script to remember what level it's on after an Undo.

+Tabletop Simulator uses [JSON](event#json) for its serialization.
+To convert Lua values into a JSON string, you should key the items you want to serialize into a dictionary, and pass it into `JSON.encode()`.
+At the end of `onSave()`, you can return this string to cache those values.

 !!!important
 	When using `onSave()`, information is saved into the save file you are using.
 Using *Save & Apply* does NOT cause it to record data, only overwriting your save will update what information `onSave()` is trying to record.